 One of the scariest calls a husband can receive is one from his wife telling him that she has been arrested and needs his help getting out of jail.
 You may feel helpless to try to assist your beloved wife, especially if you are not familiar with the criminal justice system.
 However, the steps that you take immediately after her arrest can make a huge difference in her case down the line.
 In particular, it is vital that your wife is represented by a skilled Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long as soon as possible after her arrest, as several important proceedings will occur quite quickly.
 Below, our lawyers explain whether a husband can hire a criminal defense attorney for his wife, and how an attorney like those at our firm can help bring her case to the most positive possible resolution.

 Is a Husband Allowed to Hire a Criminal Defense Lawyer for His Wife in Philadelphia?

 The answer to this question is yes.
-Anyone is permitted to pay for a criminal defense attorney to represent anyone else in their case, including a husband on behalf of a wife.
+Anyone is permitted to pay for a Montgomery County criminal defense lawyer to represent anyone else in their case, including a husband on behalf of a wife.
 However, it is important to note that just because you are paying for your wife’s legal defense, this does not mean you are entitled to know everything she discusses with her lawyer in private conversations.
 Attorney-client privilege still applies, barring the attorney from sharing details of the case with you unless your wife chooses to waive the privilege on your behalf.